- This event has passed.

 Moonalice 10/19/19 The Stone Pony, Asbury Park, NJ

-All attendees will receive a FREE limited edition art poster commemorating the event!
+All attendees will receive this limited edition art poster commemorating the event by Alexandra Fischer!

 Moonalice is a band of seasoned musicians who feel that live music should be a communal experience where the listener and musicians feed and derive inspiration from each other.
 Their songs try to speak to everyone, mixing a variety of genres with extended musical improvisations that evoke a sense of adventure and exploration.
 They invented Twittercast concerts, which are free broadcasts to fans over social networks.
 Their single, “It’s 4:20 Somewhere” has been downloaded more than 5 million times.
 They broadcast every show live via satellite in HD, so that fans can enjoy them on their iPhone, iPad or Android without an app.